Which materials can a failure analysis be performed on?

 In addition, we can evaluate impact resistance of plastics by means of a Charpy pendulum (ISO 179).

-TESTS AND ANALYSIS ON METALS
+FAILURE ANALYSIS ON METALS

 Metallographic examination and indentation hardness tests